OpenClassrooms/FrontDesk/README.md

 ```

 ##### Gateway
-The library provides Gateway for a person and a pack:
+The library provides Gateway for a person, a pack, a plan and a visit:
 ```php
 use OpenClassrooms\FrontDesk\Repository\PersonRepository;
 use OpenClassrooms\FrontDesk\Repository\PackRepository;